Dental amalgam controversy: Research directions

 The proper interpretation of the data is considered controversial only by those opposed to amalgam.
 The vast majority of past studies have concluded that amalgams are safe.
-However, although the vast majority of patients with amalgam fillings are exposed to levels too low to pose a risk to health, many patients (i.e. those in top 0.1%) exhibit urine test results which are comparable to the maximum allowable legal limits for long-term work place (occupational) safety.
-Two recent randomized clinical trials in children discovered no statistically significant differences in adverse neuropsychological or renal effects observed over a five-year period in children whose caries were restored using dental amalgam or composite materials.
+However, although the vast majority of patients with amalgam fillings are exposed to levels too low to pose a health risk, many patients (i.e. those in top 0.1%) exhibit urine test results which are comparable to the maximum allowable legal limits for long-term work place (occupational) safety.
+Two recent randomized clinical trials in children discovered no statistically significant differences in adverse neuropsychological or renal effects observed over five years in children whose caries were restored using dental amalgam or composite materials.
 In contrast, one study showed a trend of higher dental treatment need later in children with composite dental fillings, and thus claimed that amalgam fillings are more durable.
 However, the other study (published in JAMA) cites increased mercury blood levels in children with amalgam fillings.
 The study states, "during follow-up [blood mercury levels were] 1.0 to 1.5 μg higher in the amalgam group than in the composite group."
 EPA considers high blood mercury levels to be harmful to the fetus and also states, "exposure at high levels can harm the brain, heart, kidneys, lungs, and immune system of people of all ages."
-Currently, EPA has set the "safe" mercury exposure level to be at 5.8 μg of mercury per one liter of blood.
-While mercury fillings themselves do not increase mercury levels above "safe" levels, they have been shown to contribute to such increase.
+Currently, the EPA has set the "safe" mercury exposure level to be at 5.8 μg of mercury per one liter of blood.
+While mercury fillings themselves do not increase mercury levels above "safe" levels, they have been shown to contribute to such an increase.
 However, such studies were unable to find any negative neurobehavioral effects.